Alliance for Financial Inclusion: Pacific Islands Regional Initiative (PIRI)

-Officially launched in Dili, Timor-Leste, in 2015, PIRI aims to make formal financial services accessible to all Pacific Islanders through its unique model of south-south engagement and peer learning.
-The region has one of the highest rates of unbanked persons globally due to factors including geographically dispersed islands, small populations and limited banking infrastructure.
+The Pacific Islands Regional Initiative (PIRI) was officially launched in Dili, Timor-Leste, in 2015 as a regional platform dedicated to expanding financial inclusion across the Pacific.
+The initiative employs a model of south-south cooperation and peer learning, facilitating the exchange of policy expertise and best practices among member nations.

+PIRI was established to address the significant challenges to financial access in the region, which include a highly dispersed geography, small, isolated populations, and underdeveloped banking infrastructure.
+Historically, these factors have contributed to some of the highest rates of unbanked populations globally.
+By fostering regional collaboration, PIRI seeks to overcome these systemic barriers and promote the integration of formal financial services for all Pacific Islanders.

-The initiative invites AFI member institutions to share in a common vision while working toward ensuring that financial services are widely accessed throughout the region.
-With PIRI, AFI has created a unique model of south-south engagement and peer learning that aims to provide all low-income Pacific Islanders with access to formal and informal financial services.
+The initiative encourages AFI member institutions to work toward expanding access to financial services across the region.
+Through PIRI, AFI has developed a model of south-south engagement and peer learning intended to broaden access to formal and informal financial services among low-income populations in the Pacific Islands.

 As of 2021, the regional initiative comprised eight AFI members in eight countries.
 Their work has contributed to 65 policy changes and led to the publication of eight knowledge products.
 Members have made 66 Maya Declaration commitments.